BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/10.Array_Methods_&_Enumerables/README.md

         print arr
         puts

-Example of application: if we want to check if a word is a palindrome (it's the same when spelled forwards and backwards)
+<b>Example of application:</b> if we want to check if a word is a palindrome (it's the same when spelled forwards and backwards)

+        def is_palindrome(word)
+            return word == word.reverse
+        end

+        puts is_palindrome("madam") # true - add puts to your method calls puts is_palindrome("hello") # false - add puts to your method calls

+## Lecture 4: Array Methods III -- Range Slicing Lecture
+How to slice arrays and strings in Ruby